Prepare for the lunar eclipse of May 2021

 In a lunar eclipse, the Earth gets in the way of the Sun’s beam of light, which hits the Moon.

-This means that, during the night, the full Moon vanishes because the shadow of the Earth covers it.
+This means that, at night, the full Moon vanishes because the shadow of the Earth covers it.

 Do you want to know more about space?
 Check out this interactive from NASA.